stujones11/shooter/shooter/README.md

 ### Methods

 * `shooter.register_weapon(name, definition)`: Register a shooting weapon. -- See "Weapon Definition"
+* `shooter.get_weapon_spec(player, weaponname)`: Gets the spec for a particular weapon.
+		Override to add support for per-player specs.
 * `shooter.get_configuration(config)`: Loads matching config settings into a table ref `config`
 * `shooter.spawn_particles(pos, particles)`: Adds particles at the specified position
 	* `particles` is an optional table of overrides for `shooter.default_particles`